Saka, Pepe provide rare consolation on dark day for Arsenal | Goal.com

 The Ivorian wideman has struggled to repay his £72 million transfer fee since arriving from LOSC Lille, with Arsenal fans only witnessing his outrageous talent in glimpses.

-Here is a player, however, who had a direct hand in a whopping 33 goals in Ligue 1 last season—a remarkable return—and he’s clearly enjoying life more under Arteta than under his processor Unai Emery.
+Here is a player, however, who had a direct hand in a whopping 33 goals in Ligue 1 last season—a remarkable return—and he’s clearly enjoying life more under Arteta than under former manager Unai Emery.

 Pepe’s goal against Brighton was his fifth of the season and, notably, his first away from London out of the seven he’s scored in all competitions for the Gunners.